 Dr. K.C.
 Carlson’s research focuses on paleoenvironmental reconstruction through the use of stable isotopes and trace elements.
 This research focuses predominantly on Paleoindian bison kills in North America.
 She has also studied bison herd manipulation and drive lane construction for bison jumps using GIS analysis.
-Dr. Carlson received a Ph.D. from the University of Oklahoma, and a M.A. from Northern Arizona University.
+Dr. Carlson received a Ph.D. from the University of Oklahoma, and an M.A. from Northern Arizona University.
 During her time at Northern Arizona University she worked for the National Park service where she studied and preserved prehistoric Southwestern pueblo sites.
-In addition to Native North American studies she has engaged in projects in Japan, France, and Great Britain.
+In addition to Native North American studies she has engaged in projects in Japan, France and Great Britain.

 Dr. Alan K. Outram